vopecula/logo-design/README.md

-# logo-design
+# rubik
-Created with CodeSandbox
+CSS Rubik's Cube

+## License

+Public Domain - do whatever you want with the code